plone/plone.api/docs/contribute/develop.rst

     them; in other words, others can comment on your code without your code changing their development environments

-Read more about Git branching at http://learn.github.com/p/branching.html.
+Read more about Git branching at http://learn.github.com/p/branching.html and on our Git workflow at `Working with Git and GitHub <http://docs.plone.org/develop/coredev/docs/git.html>`_.
-Also, to make your git nicer, read the :ref:`setting_up_git` chapter.

 Once you are done with your work and you would like us to merge your changes into master, go to GitHub to do a *pull request*.